ResidentMario/gtfs-tripify/README.md

 The other thing to know is that *train trips may be partial*.
 In fact, it's relatively common for a train trip to be cancelled, and for the train in question to be reassigned to a new and different trip plan.
 This can happen arbitrarily many times in one complete service run.
 In other words, one complete end-to-end service run (from the first station to the last) may be composed of two, three, or even more distinct trips!

 It's impossible to naively know when this occurs, and it results in many phantom `STOP_OR_SKIP` records that never happen.
 Luckily these are relatively easily to remove heuristically: you can use the `discard_partial_logs` method to achieve this.
 Doing so is highly recommended.
+This will fail for shuttles (trains which rapidly transition between only two different stops), however.
+In that case there is *nothing* you can do, unfortunately!

 ## Gotchas